About

 Downloads

-File names follow the scheme Lazarus-{$versionName}-{$svnRev}_fpc-{$versionName}-{$svnRev}_{$buildDate}-{$buildTime}.zip, so newer versions will most likely be showing up at the bottom of the list.
+File names follow the scheme Lazarus-{$versionName}-{$gitRev}_fpc-{$versionName}-{$gitRev}_{$buildDate}-{$buildTime}.zip, so newer versions will most likely be showing up at the bottom of the list.

 Contents